James DeWolf: Death

 DeWolf died in New York City in 1837 at the age of 73, thought to be a millionaire and the second-wealthiest man in the United States.
 His body was returned to Rhode Island, and he was buried in the DeWolf private cemetery on Woodlawn Avenue in Bristol.
 His estate included properties in Bristol, New York, Maryland, Kentucky, and Ohio.

 Personal life

 DeWolf married Nancy Ann Bradford (6 August 1770 - 2 January 1838) of Bristol, R.I., on 7 January 1790.
 She was the daughter of William Bradford, deputy governor and a future U.S. senator from Rhode Island.
-Nancy and DeWolf had twelve children together.
-DeWolf named one of his brigs, the brig Nancy, after his wife.
+Nancy and DeWolf had twelve children together including.